Book a call

 • The death of any person as a result of an accident at work.

-• An accident to any person at work that has resulted in a major injury or serious condition as specified within the Regulations.
+• An accident to any person at work that has resulted in a major injury or serious condition as specified within the regulations.

 • Any one of the dangerous occurrences listed within schedule 2 of RIDDOR.

-Why report and record.
+Why report and record

 The report helps to inform the enforcing authorities about deaths, injuries, occupational diseases and dangerous occurrences, so they can identify where and how risk arise and whether they need to be investigated.